Back to blog

 As an excellent language for client-side scripting, JavaScript has played an essential role in the evolution of websites.
 With the help of XMLHttpRequest or XHR objects, JavaScript enabled client-server communication without page reloads.

-Experimental for now, the Fetch API support has been added to Node.js.
-This article explains what Fetch API is, how it can be used in Node.js, and how it is better than the alternatives such as Axios or XHR.
+Fetch API is now included by default with Node.js version 18 and above.
+This article explains what Fetch API is, how it can be used in Node.js, and how it is better than alternatives such as Axios or XHR.

 For your convenience, we also prepared this tutorial in a video format: